Impact of gravitational lensing on black hole mass function inference with third-generation gravitational wave detectors: Data simulation

-But here we only focus on rather high redshift in this particular work as an example, in order to demonstrate the upper limit of lensing effect on BHMF.
-Because the lensing effect is also strongly dependent on the redshift (see \citealt[][Fig.3]{Piorkowska2013} \& \citealt[][Fig.2]{Oguri2018MNRAS.480.3842O}), which it is more prominent at high redshifts.
-In our mocked catalogue, we simply assume the BBH systems are all at redshift $z_s=10$, ignoring whether there are abundant first stars, BHs, or PBHs \citep[see][for a review of PBHs]{Sasaki2018CQGra..35f3001S} to be merged and lensed at such an early age (13 Gyr ago) in the Universe.
-In fact, there has been some works discussing the detectability of BBH events with red shift up to $z\sim30$\citep[][]{Nakamura2016PTEP.2016i3E01N,Koushiappas2017PhRvL.119v1104K}.

-Another parameter is the orientation factor, composed of four orientation angles $(\theta,\phi,\psi,\iota)$.
-The first two denote the direction of the observatory on the earth relative to the line-of-sight from BBH, just the same as in 2D spherical coordinate.
+The orientation factor $\Theta$ is composed of four orientation angles $(\theta,\phi,\psi,\iota)$.
+The first two denote the direction of the observatory on the earth relative to the line-of-sight from BBH, just the same as in the 2D spherical coordinate.
 The last two represent the direction of the orbital angular momentum of the BBH relative to the line-of-sight.
 They are independent and spherical.
-So we could assume that all of them satisfy the uniform distribution $(\cos{\theta},\phi/\pi,\psi/\pi,\cos{\iota})\in[-1,1]$ .
+So we could assume that all of them satisfy the uniform distribution $(\cos{\theta},\phi/\pi,\psi/\pi,\cos{\iota})\in[-1,1]$, and do MC sampling.

 According to the earlier paper\citep{Finn1993PhysRevD.47.2198}, these four orientation angles are combined into one orientation factor $\Theta$ by the following form:

 where the antenna patterns are: